outofmbufs/tokenizer/README.md

 Perusing the implementations of the various TokenMatch subclasses already provided, plus also looking at some of the unittest code, is the best way to get a more detailed understand if writing a complicated TokenMatch subclass.

+<a name=unicode></a>
+### Unicode conveniences
+The IDENTIFIER TokenMatch used in all the examples, whether using ID_ASCII or the explicit regular expression, won't accept Unicode characters.
+For example:

+    from tokenizer import TokenMatch, Tokenizer, TokenRules

+    rules = TokenRules([
+        TokenMatch('WHITESPACE', r'\s+'),
+        TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
+        TokenMatch('CONSTANT', r'-?[0-9]+'),
+    ])

+    tkz = Tokenizer(rules)
+    for token in tkz.string_to_tokens("MötleyCrüe rulz"):
+        print(token.id, repr(token.value))

+will recognize the first M as an IDENTIFIER by itself:

+    TokenID.IDENTIFIER 'M'

+and then raise an exception because the `ö` character does not match any rule.

+As a convenience, the TokenMatch class defines some ready-made regular expressions for typical identifier patterns.

+For Unicode identifiers that are permitted to start with ANY Unicode "alphabetic" character or underscore, followed by any number of such characters but then also including digits (just not in the first character):

+    TokenMatch.ID_UNICODE               # = r'[^\W\d]\w*'

+If underscores are not allowed:

+    TokenMatch.ID_UNICODE_NO_UNDER:    # = r'[^\W\d_][^\W_]*'

+The equivalent ASCII-only patterns are fairly obvious, but are also provided as class variables for symmetry:

+    TokenMatch.ID_ASCII                 # = r'[A-Za-z_][A-Za-z_0-9]*'
+    TokenMatch.ID_ASCII_NO_UNDER        # = r'[A-Za-z][A-Za-z0-9]*'

+Thus, for example:

+    TokenMatch('IDENTIFIER', TokenMatch.ID_UNICODE)

+will accept identifiers like:

+    MötleyCrüe

+whereas

+    TokenMatch('IDENTIFIER', TokenMatch.ID_ASCII)

+will not.

+## Overriding the `Token` type

+By default a `Tokenizer` generates `Token` objects:

+    @dataclass
+    class Token:
+        id: Enum                # The TokenID Enum created automatically
+        value: typing.Any       # typically string but could be int or others
+        location: TokLoc        # source stream info for error reporting

+This `Token` class is defined in the `tokenizer` module, and is referenced by the `Tokenizer` class using a class variable `Tokenizer.Token` (which defaults to the `Token` class shown above).

+If an application requires a different `Token` object for some reason, it can subclass `Tokenizer` like this:

+    class MyToken:
+        # ... custom details here

+    class MyTokenizer(Tokenizer):
+        Token = MyToken

+and then using `MyTokenizer` will result in `MyToken` objects being generated.
+Note that the code expects the first three arguments to any token init function to be the `id`, `value`, and `location` as suggested by the "class Token:" code shown above.

 ## Multiple TokenMatch rulesets

 Some lexical processing is modal - the appearance of a token will change the lexical processing for the following tokens.
-To allow for simple versions of this, rules can be grouped into named rulesets and selected based on tokens.
+To allow for simple versions of this, rules can be grouped into multiple `NamedRuleSet` objects and selected based on tokens.

 For example:

-    from tokenizer import TokenMatch, Tokenizer
-    from tokenizer import TokenMatchRuleSwitch
+    from tokenizer import TokenMatch, Tokenizer, TokenRules, NamedRuleSet from tokenizer import TokenMatchRuleSwitch

-    group1 = [
-        TokenMatch('ZEE', r'z'),
+    r1 =[TokenMatch('ZEE', r'z'),
-        TokenMatchRuleSwitch('ALTRULES', r'/', rulename='ALT')
+         TokenMatchRuleSwitch('ALTRULES', r'/', rulename='ALT')]
-    ]

-    group2 = [
-        TokenMatch('ZED', r'z'),
+    r2 = [TokenMatch('ZED', r'z'),
-        TokenMatchRuleSwitch('MAINRULES', r'/', rulename=None)
+          TokenMatchRuleSwitch('MAINRULES', r'/', rulename=None)]
-    ]

-    # NOTE: None (as a ruleset "name") must always be present.
-    #       It is the initial (or "primary") ruleset.
-Other ruleset
-    #       names are arbitrary.
+    ns1 = NamedRuleSet(rules=r1, name=None)
+    ns2 = NamedRuleSet(rules=r2, name='ALT')

-    rules = {None: group1, 'ALT': group2}
+    rules = TokenRules(ns1, ns2)

     tkz = Tokenizer(rules)
     for token in tkz.string_to_tokens('zz/z/z'):